Seelengrab/Seelengrab.github.io/about.md

 on the severity of the issue, which is part of the fun!
 In recent times I've also dabbled a bit in compilers and thinking about static compilation in julia.

-I'm currently employed as a system administrator who also does devops, but am actively looking for a new position.
 If what I wrote above and/or what I write about in my blogposts sounds interesting to you, feel free to contact me under `valentin (at-symbol) bogad (dot-mark) at`.
-I've previously also worked as a software engineer.
+I've previously worked as a software engineer and also as system administrator.
 There also was a time where I was teaching Java to first & second semester undergrad students in the form of a tutoring position.
 The views, opinions and all other stuff on here are my own.

 What I decide to share here is generally licensed as [CC-BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/), unless noted otherwise.